-Configuring ASP.NET for a .NET Web project
+Configuring ASP.NET for a .NET project

-You can configure ASP.NET for a Web Forms project before or after you deploy the project to an IIS 5.0 or later server.
-All files and directories that you access from a Web Forms application must have appropriate ASPNET (IIS 5.0), IIS_WPG (IIS 6.0), or IIS_USRS (IIS 7.0) user permissions.
+You can configure ASP.NET for a Web Forms or smart client project before or after you deploy the project to an IIS 5.0 or later server.
+All files and directories that you access from a Web Forms application or a smart client application on a Web server must have appropriate ASPNET (IIS 5.0), IIS_WPG (IIS 6.0), or IIS_IUSRS (IIS 7.0) user permissions.